 This tool – with a very original name – can be used in many different ways, when you are leading a team, creating teams-of-teams, looking at new organizational structures or having regular one-to-ones.
 The Pizza Model helps you create a simple division between roles and tasks, as well as guiding you about capabilities and skills.

-In this blog post we’ll describe the tool for you.
+In this post we’ll describe the tool for you.
 First an introduction to the four pizza slides.
 Secondly how you can use the model to improve competences.
-Thirdly how you can use it when delegating tasks, and finally how to solve problems using the Pizza Model, with an example from our own Hacktober.
+Thirdly how you can use it when delegating tasks, and finally how to solve problems using the Pizza Model.

 How to use the ‘Pizza Model’ in your organization